Wikimedia censorship in mainland China: After 2019: Wikipedia blocked in all languages

 During the two sessions in China in May 2020, the IPv4 addresses of the Wikimedia Foundation's servers in Singapore (103.102.166.224) and Ashburn (208.80.154.224) were officially blocked.
 IPv4 access to all Wikimedia Foundation projects in mainland China is almost completely blocked.
 In addition, the IPv4 addresses of the Wikimedia Foundation's media server upload.wikimedia.org in San Francisco and Ashburn (198.35.26.112 and 208.80.154.240) were stopped for an unspecified period.
 As a result, the Wikimedia Foundation's media servers are not directly accessible in mainland China.

 On October 24, 2020, a man was issued a warning and ordered to stop accessing the global internet by police in Zhoushan City in East China's Zhejiang province.
 Authorities said he used the wall-turning software Lantern (蓝灯) to search for information on Wikipedia and was visited by police to "check the water meter."
 This is the first case in mainland China where someone has been explicitly punished for browsing Wikipedia.
-The official website of the Zhejiang Provincial Party Committee announced that from the first half of 2019 to October 2020, the man repeatedly used the that to "illegally access Wikipedia to obtain information".
+The official website of the Zhejiang Provincial Party Committee announced that from the first half of 2019 to October 2020, the man repeatedly used the software to "illegally access Wikipedia to obtain information".
 The official announcement also listed the man's name and address of his apartment complex.